arsalanator/appointment-system/README.md

-# appointment-system
+# transactions-database-for-appointment-system-with-Mysql-TypeORM-Typescript
-This is an application that allows users to create appointments and doctors to create available appointment slots
+This is database for transactional data for "appointment system" application being written using Mysql, TypeORM and Typescript